-- 1 Master unit ()
+- Master unit ()

 - 2 Sub unit ()

 - 3 Outdoor unit A

 - 4 Outdoor unit B

 - 5 Control box

 - 6 Never connect the power wire.

 - 7 To outdoor unit of other system

 - 8 Use duplex wires (No polarity)

 - 9 Indoor unit

-- (): The Outdoor unit that connects the transmission wiring to an indoor unit is Master unit of the multi system.
-The other units are Sub units.
-(In this figure, Outdoor unit A is the Master unit.)
+- The outdoor unit that connect the transmission wiring to an indoor unit is Master unit of the multi system.

+And the other units are Sub unit.
+(In this figure, outdoor unit A is the Master unit.)

-Check installation work to ensure proper operation.
-Onsite settings can be accomplished by operating the printed circuit board (A1P) of Master unit.
+Check operation in installation work, onsite settings and so on are done by operating the printed circuit board (A1P) of Master unit.